ejp-rd-vp/query-builder-catalogue-directory/README.md

 # EJP-RD - Central catalogue directory

 A draft of the EJP-RD - 'Central catalogue directory' component.
-The directory can be used to fetch, add and remove catalogue addresses via HTTP(s) requests.
+The directory can be used to fetch, add and remove catalogue addresses via HTTP requests.

 ## Requirements